-Grade Distributio ii (see Explanatory Notes ).
-Short Papers Each student will hand in two reaction papers of three to five (3-5) pages in length.
-The purpose of these assignments is to demonstrate the student's ability to express him or herself critically in written form in reaction to one of the articles read.
-Reaction Paper #1 will be due on February 1 st , 2017.
-Reaction Paper #2 will be due on March 1 st , 2017.
-20% Oral Presentation Oral presentations will be scheduled.
-Each student will present a theoretical concept through the close reading of one article and open the discussion for the day.
+Short Papers Each student will hand in two reaction papers of three to 20% Short rapers five (3-5) pages in length.
+The purpose of these , , , , , , , , , , , , , , , , , , , , assignments is to demonstrate the student's ability to express him or herself critically in written form in reaction to one of the articles read.
+Reaction Paper #1 (January 30, 2018) Reaction Paper #2 (March 13, 2018) Oral Presentation Oral presentations will be scheduled.
+Each student will 20% present a theoretical concept through the close reading of one article and open the discussion for the day.
 Presentations should be clear and short (30 minutes is the maximum length).
 Since these presentations are dealing with complex theoretical articles students must prepare well in advance and be familiar with the material for the day and the context of the article.
-Once a student signs up for a presentation the student is responsible for presenting on the assigned date 20% Participation Class attendance is important and thus it is to the benefit of the student to attend class prepared to contribute to discussions, make comments, and ask questions.
+Once a student signs up for a presentation the student is responsible for presenting on the assigned date.
+Participation Class attendance is important and thus it is to the benefit 10% 1 ul ticipution of the student to attend class prepared to contribute to 10,0 discussions, make comments, and ask questions.
 This will make the learning experience more enjoyable for all of us.
 Throughout the semester there will be in- class assignments, group work, class and online discussions and forums.
-10% Final Paper Students will write a research paper (18-20 pages), with at least 10 secondary sources, on a topic of choice.
+7 00/ Final Paper Students will write a research paper (18-20 pages), with 50% at least 10 secondary sources, on a topic of choice.
 This should include an analysis of a given text by thinking through one of the different theory discussed in this course.
 Students are encouraged to discuss topics with the professor.
-The final paper will be due on April 21, 2017.
-50% Total 100%
+The final paper will be due on April 20, 2017 .
+Total 100%